 Most training takes place on Wednesday evenings from 19:30 – 22:00 at the Wiltshire Police HQ in Devizes and on Sundays between 09:00 and 16:00.
 Exercises to test the skills learned can be anywhere in Wiltshire.

-> A Search Technician (ST) aims to find a missing or vulnerable person, provide any initial life-saving treatment and then move them to a place of safety.
+A Search Technician (ST) aims to find a missing or vulnerable person as rapidly as possible, provide any initial life-saving treatment and then move them to a place of safety.
 This could be into the back of an ambulance, or home to their worried family members.
-An ST is qualified to Lowland Rescue National Standards, so neighbouring teams can work together.
+An ST is qualified to Lowland Rescue National Standards, which means neighbouring teams can work seamlessly together.

-> Search Technicians have the responsibility of turning up at a callout with the appropriate clothing and equipment, to be fit and well enough to go out and search for the missing person, to follow instruction from their Team Leader, and support the other members of their team.
+Search Technicians have the responsibility of arriving at a callout prepared with the appropriate clothing and equipment, to be fit and well enough to go out and search for the missing person, to follow instruction from their Team Leader, and support the other members of their team.

-> Wiltshire Search and Rescue relies entirely on grants and fundraising for income so anyone that would like to join to support with fundraising will be welcomed.
+Wiltshire Search and Rescue relies entirely on grants and fundraising for income so anyone that would like to join to support with fundraising will be welcomed.
 There are also administrative roles such as graphic design, web development and supporting the writing of funding applications.
 If you have skills in business, equipment maintenance, communication or fundraising, then we’d love to hear from you if you have time to volunteer in a support role.

 There is a volunteer agreement that we ask everyone to sign that signifies a voluntary contract between us but is not an employment contract.
 It sets out what is expected and how Wiltshire Search and Rescue will support you.